brandon-fryslie/rad-shell/test/README.md

-## rad tests
+# rad tests

-This directory contains some tests for rad-shell
+This directory should contain some tests for rad-shell

-### Usage

-Setup: `npm install`

-Run tests: From this directory, run the command `npm run test`
+Currently removed for re-implementation in something with less external dependencies